-ANSWER: This Defendant admits on information and belief former police officer Jerome Finnigan was convicted and sentenced on criminal charges, and that one of the charges against Finnigan was based on his alleged attempt to hire someone to kill a police officer whom Finnigan understood might be a potential witness against him in criminal proceedings.
-This
+ANSWER: This Defendant admits on information and belief former police officer Jerome Finnigan was convicted and sentenced on criminal charges, and that one of the charges against Finnigan was based on his alleged attempt to hire someone to kill a police officer whom

-Defendant denies the CPD "turned a blind eye" to Finnigan's misconduct.
+Finnigan understood might be a potential witness against him in criminal proceedings.
 This Defendant denies the remaining allegations contained in paragraph 64.